isc-projects/kea/doc/sphinx/arm/config-backend.rst

 CB Components
 -------------

-Kea 1.6.0 version or later is required to use the Configuration Backend.
+Kea 1.6.0 version or later is required to use the configuration backend.
-The ``mysql_cb`` open source hooks library implementing the Configuration Backend for MySQL must be compiled and loaded by the DHCP servers.
-This hooks library is compiled when the ``--with-mysql`` configuration switch is used during the Kea build.
+The ``mysql_cb`` open source hook library implementing the configuration backend for MySQL must be compiled and loaded by the DHCP servers.
+This hook library is compiled when the ``--with-mysql`` configuration switch is used during the Kea build.
 The MySQL C client libraries must be installed, as explained in :ref:`dhcp-install-configure`.